Carnival Cruise: Financial Health Analytics

 - The corona virus has been spreading rapidly in the US.
 Americans are slowly being locked down to essential services only.
 This will significantly decrease Carnival's revenue.
 The risk is that Carnival takes years to recoup its losses from 2020.
 I will offer some perspective on this in my valuation article.
 In addition, some investors think Carnival is headed for bankruptcy, but I do not see this being the case.

 - Speaking of bankruptcy, many investors believe short-term liquidity is going to be an issue for Carnival.
 However, I believe it is in the best financial position out of its competitors and that will help it survive.
-Nevertheless, Wells Fargo downgraded Carnival as one of their analysts believes Carnival will issue billions of dollars worth of new equity, diluting the current share base.
+Nevertheless, Wells Fargo downgraded Carnival as one of their analysts believes Carnival will issue billions of dollars' worth of new equity, diluting the current share base.
 Only time will tell if this is entirely necessary.
 It depends on the extent of the lockdown from the corona virus, which no one can predict.

 - After the mania ends, customers may not want to take a cruise as they may still be afraid of catching the corona virus.
 I believe this is a non-issue as people have short-term memories.
 Many disasters have occurred in the past, which should have rendered those respective industries obsolete, but did not.
 For example, people still go on planes despite the terrorist attacks of 2001.

 - The overall market may plummet further.
-More so than the fear of the corona virus, the debt level in America is the true cause of this collapse.
+More so than the fear of the coronavirus, the debt level in America is the true cause of this collapse.
 There is consensus among some investors that the pain is just getting started and that equities have a long way to fall before a fair value stock market is reached.
 A declining market brings down good companies; Carnival could succumb to this market deterioration.

 - If Carnival was to get and accept a bailout, it may come with certain stipulations, which may adversely affect the future profitability of the company.
 For example, if management accepts a bailout, perhaps they will have to register the company in the US, which will force them to pay much higher taxes.
 This is pure conjecture, of course, but it is meant to illustrate what could happen.